Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 - _From 2010 to 2021, the age-standardized YLLs fell from 298 → 259 per 100k (−13%)._

 Type 2 diabetes is the quintessential lifestyle-driven chronic disease.
 It develops when the body can no longer use insulin effectively, leading to persistent high blood sugar that silently damages blood vessels, kidneys, eyes, and nerves.
-Beyond its direct complications, diabetes multiplies the risk of cardiovascular disease, making it one of the most important drivers of premature mortality in the US.
+Beyond its direct complications, diabetes multiplies the risk of cardiovascular disease, making it one of the largest drivers of premature mortality in the US.

 **Key risk contributors**